Celestin-17/Airflow-ETL/README.md

   - Data Transformation: Data extraction, consolidation, and transformation into a unified format ready for storage.
   - PostgreSQL Integration: Loads processed data into PostgreSQL for easy access and future analytics.
   -
-# Workflow:
-  - The pipeline is designed as an Apache Airflow Directed Acyclic Graph (DAG), automating the ETL tasks on a scheduled basis (daily).

 <img src="02.png" width=850 height=400>
 <img src="01.png" width=850 height=400>